 Map Quadrant Public Park/ Play Park ID Name of Facility Quality Score LEAP/NEAP Status Overview Indicative Cost Timings CV1 1 Ackinduff 10 LEAP Ackinduff will continue to exist as a LEAP and will be monitored and maintained to ensure it continues to provide high quality play provision (Figures 1 & 2, 'Public Parks and Play Strategic Plan - Map Report Clogher Valley').
 Maintenance Budget 5 Years+ CV1 21 Castlecaulfield 8.3 LEAP In line with the Rural Development Programme - Village Renewal, it is planned that Castlecaulfield will benefit from £17,000 (Figures 1 & 2, 'Public Parks and Play Strategic Plan - Map Report Clogher Valley').
-RDP Year 2 CV1 49 Granville 9.7 LEAP In line with the Rural Development Programme - Village Renewal, it is planned that Granville will benefit from £38,103 in order to enhance existing play facilities (Figures 1 & 2, 'Public Parks and Play Strategic Plan - Map Report Clogher Valley').
+RDP Year 1 CV1 49 Granville 9.7 LEAP In line with the Rural Development Programme - Village Renewal, it is planned that Granville will benefit from £38,103 in order to enhance existing play facilities (Figures 1 & 2, 'Public Parks and Play Strategic Plan - Map Report Clogher Valley').
 RDP Year 1 CV1 55 Killymaddy 2 LEAP Once a Tourist Information Centre (TIC) site, a small area of play was provided at Killymaddy.
 However with the TIC no longer on site and given the poor quality rating of play at Killymaddy, it is suggested that the fixed play provision is removed and the site undergoes a change of use.
 It is acknowledged that this proposal should be considered at community consultation (Figures 1 & 2, 'Public Parks and Play Strategic Plan - Map Report Clogher Valley').
-Maintenance Budget Year 1 CV2 43 Eglish 8.8 LEAP In line with the Rural Development Programme - Village Renewal, it is planned that Eglish will benefit from £17,000 in order to enhance existing play facilities within the village (Figure 3 'Public Parks and Play Strategic Plan - Map Report Clogher Valley').
-RDP Year 1 CV3 19 Caledon 6.8 LEAP In line with the Rural Development Programme - Village Renewal, it is planned that Caledon will benefit from £38,103 in order to enhance existing play facilities (Figure 4 'Public Parks and Play Strategic Plan - Map Report Clogher Valley').
-RDP Year 1 CV4 5 Aughnacloy 8.6 LEAP The site at Aughnacloy offers potential to be developed into a NEAP close to where the playing fields are located (an Eco Park and sports changing facilities are already located here) Figures 5 & 6, 'Public Parks and Play Strategic Plan - Map Report Clogher Valley'. £50,000 Year 5 CV4 6 Aughnacloy - Coronation Park 7.3 LEAP Given the potential development within Aughnacloy, it is suggested that Coronation Park should be reviewed based on its recommended life span as the potential NEAP will cater for the wider community in Aughnacloy (Figures 5 & 6, 'Public Parks and Play Strategic Plan - Map Report Clogher Valley').
-Maintenance Budget 5 Years+ CV5 7 Ballygawley 8.5 LEAP In line with the Rural Development Programme - Village Renewal, it is planned that Ballygawley will benefit from £51,000 in order to enhance existing play, extension to existing perimeter and carry out resurfacing.
+Maintenance Budget Year 1 CV2 43 Eglish 8.8 LEAP In line with the Rural Development Programme - Village Renewal, it is planned that Eglish will benefit from £37,000 in order to enhance existing play facilities to provide an all-weather MUGA.
+Further enhancement of existing surfaces with provision of inclusive play equipment and fencing.
+(Figure 3 'Public Parks and Play Strategic Plan - Map Report Clogher Valley').
+Year 1 Year 2 CV3 19 Caledon 6.8 LEAP In line with the Rural Development Programme - Village Renewal, it is planned that Caledon will benefit from £38,103 in order to enhance existing play facilities (Figure 4 'Public Parks and Play Strategic Plan - Map Report Clogher Valley').
+RDP Year 1 CV4 5 Aughnacloy 8.6 LEAP Peace IV Funding £100,000 to develop eco-park and allotments project.
+The site at Aughnacloy offers potential to be developed into a NEAP close to where the playing fields are located (an Eco Park and sports changing facilities are already located here) Figures 5 & 6, 'Public Parks and Play Strategic Plan - Map Report Clogher Valley'.
+Peace IV £50,000 Year 1/2 Year 5 CV4 6 Aughnacloy - Coronation Park 7.3 LEAP Coronation Park should be reviewed based on community requests for relocation to cater for the wider community in Aughnacloy (Figures 5 & 6, 'Public Parks and Play Strategic Plan - Map Report Clogher Valley'). £40,000 5 Years+ CV5 7 Ballygawley 8.5 LEAP In line with the Rural Development Programme - Village Renewal, it is planned that Ballygawley will benefit from £51,000 in order to enhance existing play, extension to existing perimeter and carry out resurfacing.
 This will address the high density of households surrounding the Ballygawley site.
 It is suggested that this location is further developed into a NEAP (Figures 7 & 8 'Public Parks and Play Strategic Plan - Map Report Clogher Valley').
-RDP Year 1 CV5 100 U.S. Grants 7.5 LEAP Given the quality score of equipment at U.S. Grants, it is suggested that this site undergoes continued maintenance with a degree of enhancement (Figures 7 & 8 'Public Parks and Play Strategic Plan - Map Report Clogher Valley'). £25,000 Year 4
+RDP Year 1 CV5 100 U.S. Grants 7.5 LEAP Given the quality score of equipment at U.S. Grants, it is suggested that this site undergoes continued maintenance with a degree of enhancement (Figures 7 & 8 'Public Parks and Play Strategic Plan - Map Report Clogher Valley'). £25,000 Year 3